From A Wiki of Ice and Fire

 The design of the castle is very dragon-oriented.
 Small dragons frame gates and dragon claws hold torches.
 A pair of great wings cover the armory and smithy, and tails form archways and staircases.

-- The Great Hall and Kitchens, The Great Hall is carved in the shape of a huge dragon lying on its belly; its doors are set in the mouth and those entering pass through its mouth.
+- The Great Hall is carved in the shape of a huge dragon lying on its belly; its doors are set in the mouth and those entering pass through its mouth.
 The kitchens resemble a curled up dragon where the smoke and heat vented through its nostrils.

-- Aegon's Garden, The garden lies near the arch of the Dragon's Tail.
+- Aegon's Garden is a garden near the arch of the Dragon's Tail.
 Within its confines grow tall trees on every side, as well as wild roses.
 Cranberries grow in a boggy spot.
 Aegon's Garden has a pleasant pine scent.

 House Targaryen colonization